IvoireDigital2025/AstoriaCoffeeHousenew/replit.md

 - ✓ QR code display restricted to admin dashboard for staff to print and display in-store
 - ✓ Removed QR code from customer-facing loyalty page for security and proper workflow
 - ✓ Removed "Google Customer" text from all review testimonials for cleaner display
+- ✓ Removed mood selector from header navigation and relocated it to home page between main buttons
+- ✓ Renamed mood selector section to "Find Your Perfect Match" with improved user experience
+- ✓ Integrated mood-based recommendations directly into hero section for better user flow

 ## User Preferences